zachgoldstein/gactory/README.md

-# gactory #
+# Gactory

-a go library for quickly grabbing mocks of structs
+a go library for quickly generating new testing instances of structs based on field tags

 ## install ##